erichexter/hmmwv-manuals/TM-9-2320-280-20-2/chapter8.md

 FOLLOW-ON TASK: Operate vehicle (TM 9-2320-280-10) and check for pull or wander.

 # Section Ii.
-Steering Components Maintenance 8-12.
+Steering Components Maintenance

+<a name="8-12"></a>

+# 8-12.
 Steering Components Maintenance Task Summary

 | a.                                                                  | Disassembly                               | c.                                                    | Repair                                         | b.   | Inspection and Cleaning   | d.   | Assembly   |
 |---------------------------------------------------------------------|-------------------------------------------|-------------------------------------------------------|------------------------------------------------|------|---------------------------|------|------------|